In the name of Allāh, ar-Raḥmān (the Most Merciful), ar-Raḥīm (the Bestower of Mercy).

 [Narrated by Ibn’Umar; Collected by Abū Dāwūd]

-[9] A person becoming angry for the sake of Allāh and at times, using a level of firmness in correcting a mistake is an indicator of his care and concern for the person.
-This brother realised this and therefore the first person he approached was the same relative who had initially been harsh with him.
-As for mere flattery and belittling of sins, then this is not ‘wisdom.’
-Rather, it shows a lack of courage and īmān.
+[9] A person who becomes angry for the sake of Allāh and, at times, applies firmness in correcting a mistake demonstrates genuine care and concern for others.
+This brother recognised this, which is why the first person he approached was the same relative who had initially been harsh with him.
+In contrast, mere flattery or belittling of sins is not wisdom; rather, it reflects a lack of courage and weak īmān.

 Shaykh ‘Abdul-Aziz Ibn Bāz said: